How to Transfer Property Ownership A Complete Guide

 Exploring an Accelerated Sale

-- Rock-Solid Certainty: The biggest nightmare in a traditional sale is the buyer's financing falling through at the eleventh hour.
-With a cash sale, that risk is completely off the table.
+• Rock-Solid Certainty: The biggest nightmare in a traditional sale is the buyer’s financing falling through at the eleventh hour.
+A cash sale eliminates the possibility of these financing problems.

-The trade-off for this incredible speed and convenience is straightforward: the cash offer will be less than the home's full retail market value.
-You are essentially exchanging a bit of potential profit for a guaranteed, fast, and stress-free closing.
+The price you pay for rapid convenience equals the difference between the cash amount and the complete retail market value of the home.
+The thing is you are exchanging a bit of potential profit for a guaranteed, fast, and stress-free closing.

 Making the Right Choice for Your Situation